Creating flourishing communities

 Collaboration

-BAF works collaboratively with a number of partners across Taranaki and wider New Zealand to lead, support, and sustain programmes that create social change.
+BAF works collaboratively across Taranaki and New Zealand to lead, support, and sustain initiatives that create social change.

 Projects